officialpoiuytrewq4645/Town-Crier/README.md

 	"timerInterval" : "<INTERVAL IN MS TO UPDATE VARIOUS THINGS (300000 is a good default)>" }
 ```
-3. Setup the Evironement Variables
+3. Setup the Environment Variables

 | Variable | Description | Required |
 | --- | --- | --- |